Copyright © 2006 - Sébastien Aperghis-Tramoni

 He recommends reading The Design of Everyday things, the book he used to prepare this talk.

-begins his presentation of CGI::Prototype
+brian begins his presentation of CGI::Prototype by firs showing how

 many steps of a web application are all the same: after start up it must